When women succeed, we all prosper

 Undertake and Publish a National Long-Term Prosperity Study.

 The Prosperity Study is Canada’s first inclusive on-line national long-term multi-generational study of 10,000 women in all socio-economic groups.
-It will uncover and share practical solutions that will provide insights to employers and policy-makers on actions that need to be taken to improve gender equality.
+It will uncover and share practical solutions that will provide insights to our employers and policy-makers on actions that need to be taken to improve gender equality.
 It will also enable women to learn from one another to increase their employment income and well-being.
 This matters more than ever: gender parity has a fundamental bearing on whether or not economies and societies prosper.

-Track Households’ Perspectives on the New Economy
+Track Households’ Perspectives on the New Economy.

 Canadians' Households’ Perspective on the New Economy is quantitative research that will look at prevailing attitudes and COVID-19 impacts on women's skills development, workforce trajectories and work/life integration to formulate policy.

-Launch a Modern-day Rosie the Riveter-Inspired Campaign.
+Launch a Modern-day Rosie the Riveter-Inspired Initiative.

 This Initiative will track women in executive roles, senior management roles and in the pipeline to senior management within Canada’s largest 500 public companies, crown corporations and multi-national subsidiaries.
 Through this inclusive research, we will shine a light on women who also identify as Indigenous, women of colour, persons with disabilities and/or LGBTQ2+.
 This data, currently not being compiled, will increase e transparency, accountability, and inform policies and best practices around gender equality and succession planning.